 3. The Journal of Alternative and Complementary Medicine

-Randomized controlled trials of individualized homeopathy: a state-of-the-art (1998) // out of 32 RCT, overall odd ratio for high quality 19 trials =1.62 (statistically significant) at 95% CI which reduces to 1.12 for 6 best quality trials at 95% CI.
+Randomized controlled trials of individualized homeopathy: a state-of-the-art (1998) // AMSTAR score =8/11, Out of 32 RCT for 19 clinical conditions, overall odd ratio for high quality 19 trials =1.62 (statistically significant) at 95% CI which reduces to 1.12 (not statistically significant) for 6 best quality trials at 95% CI.

 4. European Journal of Clinical Pharmacology